sora-xor/sora-docs/src/tbcd.md

 while the secondary market price is so much lower (currently it is
 $3).
-To make TBCD useful, instead of using the ~$600 price point, it will be able to buy XOR from the TBC at the current market price + $1.
+To make TBCD useful, instead of using the ~$600 price point, it will be possible to buy XOR from the TBC at the current market price plus $1.
 This is still higher than the market price, which will incentivize people to avoid dumping TBCD for XOR when the XOR price is low (because they won’t get a full $1 of value).
 For example, if XOR is $3 then TBCD